Tullamore Harriers Quinlan Cup Half Marathon

-Yes!
-There are toilets, changing rooms, showers available on-site at Harriers Stadium.
-Along the race route there will be Portaloos at the half-way point and near Killuran pitch (approx. 8.5mile mark).
+Yes there are toilets, changing rooms, showers available on-site at Harriers Stadium.
+Along the race route there will be Portaloos at the half-way point and near Killuran GAA pitch (approx. 8.5mile mark).

 There will be a bag-drop facility at the stadium which will be attended throughout the event.
 Runners will need to show their race number when using this facility.

-There will be 5 water stations along the race route at approximately miles 3, halfway/relay chang-over,8 ,10 & 12 and a refreshment stand at the finish with water, coke and fruit.
+There will be 5 water stations along the race route at approximately 3 miles, halfway/relay change-over, 8 miles,10 miles & 12 miles plus a refreshment stand at the finish with water, coke and fruit.
 There will also be a number of people patrolling the route on bikes with additional water and words of encouragement!
 In the event of it being a particularly warm day, runners may wish to consider carrying water with them from the start.
-The first water station is at the 3-mile mark and Harriers will not be able to provide water to runners before the race begins.
+The first water station is at the 3-mile mark and Tullamore Harriers will not be able to provide water to runners before the race begins.
 We will have a water bottle bin located after each water station and we ask all competitors to us the bins provided when at all possible.
 Please help us to keep the route litter-free by dropping your empty bottles in the bins provided or at the next water station.

 Two first-aid ambulances will be available for the duration of the event with one at the start/finish area and one “sweeping” the route.
 The bikers patrolling the route will also have basic first-aid kits (deep heat/plasters etc).